-Christopher Columbus Elementary School is a closed school in Chester, Pennsylvania.
+Christopher Columbus Elementary School is an abandoned school in Chester, Pennsylvania.

 In November 1966, the Pennsylvania Department of Public Instruction (DPI) rejected the district’s $15 million, eight-year construction plan, which included plans for the Columbus school.
 6 The district then asked and received DPI’s permission to build the school independently of the master plan.